CMSC470-Team/Model/README.md

 # Creative-Model-Name

+## Authors: Abhay Patel, Jake Baldwin, Seyed Ghaemi, Zihan Ma

 Creating a question-answering model for our CMSC470 project which improves guess accuracy.

-## Our Team

-Abhay Patel, Seyed Ghaemi, Jake Baldwin, Zihan Ma

 ## Our Plan